 Once you’ve finished your visit to Oxford, don’t forget to get some souvenirs at the wonderful Podarok.
 The shop has a large selection of gifts from home ware to designer jewellery and leather satchels.

 The World Heritage Site of Canterbury in Kent is home to some of the most historic and well known buildings in Britain.
 With its character and heritage, it's no wonder that Canterbury is one of the most popular destinations in the south.
 As soon as you arrive in the city, you can’t but notice the famous Canterbury Cathedral.
 The cathedral, together with St Augustine's Abbey and St Martin's Church make up the city’s World Heritage Site.

 The Iffin Farmhouse is a luxury bed & breakfast just minutes from the city central and would be an ideal stay for anyone visiting the area.
 The peace of the countryside compliments the ideal area with home cooked evening meals and breakfasts to choose from.
-If you’re looking to stay in a cottage for a longer time to take in the beauty of Canterbury then look no further than Mulberry Cottages that provide a number of cottages surrounding the city centre.

 If you’re looking to take a walk on the wild side then look no further than Wingham Wildlife Park where you can see more species than any other zoo in Kent.
 The walk-through enclosures include animals such as lemurs, wallabies, deer, prairie dogs and flamingos.